Whether it’s a suburban backyard or the red landscape of the Flinders Ranges and beyond, parrots are plentiful in South Australia.

 8. Glossy-black cockatoo

 They are endangered due to habitat loss and the clearance of their main food plant, the drooping she-oak.
-In SA they were once found on the Fleurieu Peninsula but are now only on Kangaroo Island, where an intensive recovery program has managed to increase numbers to 373 birds from just 158 in 1995, and aims to encourage them back to the mainland.
+In SA they were once found on the Fleurieu Peninsula but are now only found on Kangaroo Island.

 9. Sulphur-crested cockatoo

 These gregarious cockatoos are mostly white with yellow crests that they raise when alarmed or when displaying.
 They also have patches of creamy yellow under their wings and tails.

 Male and female birds look similar, with the only difference a slight colour variation in the eye – males have dark brown eyes, while females’ eyes are reddish.